naacl-org/naacl-2021-website/_pages/calls/papers-first.md

 Despite the general applicability of the unsupervised pre-training/fine-tuning paradigm, many problems are still very challenging for current models.
 At the same time, given the recent progress, there are likely broad new classes of problems that can now be studied for the first time.
 What tasks or capabilities should we focus on next?
 What new classes of models should we be investigating?
 We envision papers falling into this theme including (but not limited to) (1) empirical and dataset papers that propose new challenges that bring us closer to human-level language understanding and generation, and (2) position papers framing an important direction or highlighting an understudied research problem.

-## Submission Types and Requirements
+## Submission Types & Requirements

 Following the previous conferences, NAACL-HLT 2021 will be open for two types of submissions: long and short papers.
 Author guidelines will be published at the conference webpage.
 Submission is electronic, using the Softconf START conference management for both long and short papers.